Do your bit for dark skies

 Better still it is something that everyone can help achieve.
 Here's how you can celebrate our incredible night landscapes and help retain our dark skies...

-1. Firstly, get out there and enjoy the night skies!
+1. Find out what the fuss is about - get out there and enjoy the night skies for yourself!

-The Norfolk Coast boasts numerous places where, on a clear night you can observe the Milky Way and countless constellations.
-Visit our two Dark Sky Discovery Sites at Wiveton Down and Kelling Heath Holiday Park which possess some of the most pristine night skies in the country.
+The Norfolk Coast boasts lots of places where you can see Milky Way and countless constellations.
+Visit our Dark Sky Discovery Sites which have some of the most pristine night skies in the country or just go for a stroll after sunset to experience the sights and sounds of the coast after dark.

 2. Light only what needs lighting